oddbird/start-testing-preso/slides.rst

    Thanks for invite (thank Matt, Dave, WebFilings)

    PyCon talk - tell me what sucks!
+Especially tell me what I should cut out!

    How many have written tests?
 How many measure test coverage?
+How many maintain 100% coverage?

    (Beginner-level talk, may be review for some, hopefully some new things.)